swarnima000/Hotspot-Detection/README.md

 # Hotspot-Detection

 ### Description
 The Hotspot Detector project is a machine learning-based initiative aimed at identifying hotspots within a defined geographic region.
 Leveraging a variety of algorithms, including K-Means, Birch, Gaussian Mixture Model, Hierarchical Clustering, and Mean-Shift Clustering, the project employs sophisticated clustering techniques to pinpoint areas of interest.
-Validation of the algorithmic results is conducted using robust metrics such as the Silhouette Score, Heatmap, Confusion Matrix, and Confusion Report.
+Validation of the algorithmic results is conducted using robust metrics such as the Silhouette Score and Heatmap.

 ### Uses
 This model can be utilized as per specific requirements, including: